WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 ***Q1.3 Briefly describe your solutions (use a list) and any strengths/weaknesses you see.***

+1. We can create an application for your phone or computer that completely blocks access to the distracting websites that prohibit work.
+Because "these websites" will be dependent on the user and the situation, they will be chosen by the user, and can always be changed later.
+Although this change feature can be used to procrastinate and re enable access to blocked websites, which is a weakness, we have to assume that because the user has the app (and wants to get work done), they will use it properly.
+We will have an option to disable access to these sites during a specific time interval as well, if that make the user do more work.

+1. Another option is to connect this "blocking" access to either the wifi, or a smart device, like the smart home.
+By locking them in a room, the user has no choice but to focus and get work done.
+Of course, there are emergency instances that our device can account for.

 ## Part 1.5: Feedback (10 minutes total)

 Meet with your corresponding group again.
 And, again, select which set will be Designers first.